isomerpages/moe-acsi/_talent-development/HSP/Humanities Scholarship and Programme.md

 framework of a close-knit community blessed with a dedicated teaching team and a strong alumni network.<strong>&nbsp;</strong>
 </p>
-<p>The HSP Cis is one of the Humanities Talent Development Programmes offered
+<p>The HSP is is one of the Humanities Talent Development Programmes offered
 by ACS (Independent), the other programmes being the <a href="https://www.acsindep.moe.edu.sg/advanced-class-for-integrative-studies/" rel="noopener noreferrer nofollow" target="_blank">Advanced Class for Integrative Studies (for Year 5 and 6 students)</a> and the <a href="https://www.acsindep.moe.edu.sg/talent-development/accelerated-class-for-humanities-ach/" rel="noopener noreferrer nofollow" target="_blank">Accelerated Class for Humanities (for Year 3 &amp; 4 students in the Integrated Programme).</a>
 </p>